 And there you have it!
 You’ve learned the waffle stitch.

-For those of you who prefer video, here is the video tutorial.
+For those of you who prefer video stitch tutorials, here you go.

 I can’t wait to see your finished waffle stitch crochet projects!
 Be sure to use the hashtag #icancrochetthat in your social media posts so I can see them and share.